NicolasRoever/voice_memo_app/README.md

 ## How to push the app to testflight

+1. Update app version

+The default version number of the app is 1.0.0.
+To update it, navigate to the pubspec.yaml file and update the following line: version: 1.0.0+1

+2. Do:

 ```bash
 flutter build ipa

 ```

+3. Go to "Product" > "Archive" to Start the process of Archiving in xcode

+4. Distribute the App to AppStore connect in the window that opens

+5. IN the web, open app store connect and add a new app version

 Then Drag and drop the build/ios/ipa/*.ipa app bundle into the Transporter app on your mac.